 Thiscourseintroduces students to the keyconcepts, analytical strategies and interpretive models used incultural studies.
 As such, the course provides a comprehensive and coherent introduction to the disciplinary and historical contexts of the field, as well as to adiverse range of courses available in the Culture track.
-It also offers ways to apply some of the theoretical paradigms addressed in Introduction to Literary and Cultural Theory to cultural processes and cultural products, or artifacts, in their social, political, aesthetic and ethical contexts.
+It also offers ways to apply some of the theoretical paradigms addressed in Introduction to Literary and Culture ITheory to culture and culture and culture and culture and culture and culture and the transmission of transmission of the transmission of transmission of the transmission of transmission political, aestheticand ethical contexts.